The art of legal advocacy.

 Meyer v.
 Veolia Energy North America, SJC-12606

 On January 10, 2019, Kevin argued the case of Meyer v.
 Veolia Energy North America, SJC-12606, before the Supreme Judicial Court of Massachusetts.
-The video of that oral argument is available both in the video player above and at the following link:
+The video of that oral argument is available in the video player above.

 Civil appellate briefs.